faker-js/faker/docs/guide/upgrading.md

 ### Requires Node 18+

-Support for Node.js versions 14 and 16 has been discontinued as these versions have reached their [end-of-life](https://github.com/nodejs/Release).
-Faker.js 9.0 requires a minimum of Node.js version 18.
+Support for Node.js v14 and v16 has been discontinued as these versions have reached their [end-of-life](https://github.com/nodejs/Release).
+Faker.js v9 requires a minimum of Node.js v18.

 ### Upgrade to TypeScript v5